Fresh Guacamole with a Surprise Twist is hand-mixed guacamole with a squeeze of fresh orange juice.

 The secret ingredient in my guacamole is a squeeze of fresh orange juice, something I learned from Boudro’s, my favorite restaurant on the Riverwalk in San Antonio.

-No raw onions for me!
-They are strictly prohibited in my guacamole.
-I get the ideal onion flavor from adding my favorite salsa which is almost any variety made by D.L.
-Jardines.
+No raw onions are allowed in my guacamole.
+My favorite salsa adds the ideal onion flavor.
+Almost any variety made by D.L.
+Jardines will work.

 If you prefer more zip, try adding one of the following to Fresh Guacamole with a Surprise Twist:

-- a few dashes of hot sauce i.e. Frank’s Red Hot or Tabasco Green Pepper Sauce
+- a few dashes of hot sauce like Frank’s Red Hot or Tabasco Green Pepper Sauce

 - a spicier salsa